 “Jacqueline* and I usually have lunch on Fridays.
 But because of my office Christmas party, we decided to meet at Montecasino after work,” she said.

-Katrien said her younger sister arrived at the entertainment centre and parked her car there.
+Katrien said her younger sister arrived at the shopping centre and parked her car there.
 They left shortly afterwards and drove to a restaurant across the road from Montecasino.

 Later that evening the women, who admit they could have been over the legal drink driving limit, drove to Jacqueline’s house in a complex in Paulshof.